RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 This guide use examples in the **author-date** system.
 The author-date system requires in-text citations within the assignment, along with a full bibliographic entry in the reference list at the end of the assignment.

+For examples and advice regarding **Notes-Bibliography** of Chicago, please see [RMIT Easy Cite referencing tool - Chicago A: Notes and Bibliography 17th ed.](index.php?styleguide=styleguide-3#stn-0).

 ###### end-subtype-content